“Our object is to minimize the contrast between studio practice and public performance.”

 - Refine interpretation.
 To lift my interpretation of a piece to a higher level, I reconsider its compositional structure.
 I look for fresh ways to generate drama and bring out contrasts of dynamics, tone, and emotion.

 - Increase tempo.
-The problem-solving tactics in Chapter 3 of The Musician’s Way equip us to hike tempos and resolve difficulties – these tactics include working from the end of a passage, omitting then reinserting pitches, and modifying the rate of change.
+The problem-solving tactics in Chapter 3 of The Musician’s Way equip us to hike tempos and resolve difficulties – those tactics include working from the end of a passage, omitting then reinserting pitches, and modifying the rate of change.
 I also step up tempos by degrees as opposed to increasing them abruptly.

 - Memorize.
 As soon as I can execute a solo piece securely at a slow tempo, I begin to memorize it.
 Some musicians memorize earlier in the learning process; others opt to wait until a piece matures.